Start-debug/GeneticSimulation/README.md

 # GeneticSimulation
+*written by Elon*

+## Introduction
-An app to simulate the process of heredity
+An app to simulate the process of heredity.